 Even if you don’t have actual retail experience, you probably already have experience interacting with and assisting others that you can mention.
 If you have specific product knowledge, include that too.

-Here’s A Few Of Our Cover Letter Examples
+Here’s A Few Of Our Cover Letter, Resume & CV Examples

 - Assistant Store Manager